 This is also what I know about being wounded: there is no greater pain that not being seen.
 We don't expect a mad man to see or understand our pain.
 He's not capable of it.
 But the ones who we know are capable of empathy and love?
 We except better.

-I am sitting here in my favorite oversized sweater that smells a little bit like beagles, but maybe that makes… Read more Stitching it back together with love
+I am sitting here in my favorite oversized sweater that smells a little bit like beagles, but maybe that makes me love it more.
+I wore this sweater while studying for exams in law school.
+I wore this sweater in the drafty farm house in Iowa as my belly grew larger and larger when pregnant … Continue reading Stitching it back together with love

 I showed up because even though I know that gun violence is not solved with vigils and flowers, it just might begin with open, broken hearts that refuse to accept violence as ordinary reality in America